California Needs More Bike Ticket Diversion Programs

 But people don’t necessarily break the law because they don’t know about it.
 Yip’s tweet thread includes Mr. L’s explanation for riding on the sidewalk: he “already knew the rules of the road, but his reasoning for riding on the sidewalk was because it was dangerous to ride on the street,” he wrote.
 There are no bike lanes where he needs to ride, so where is he supposed to go?
 “I understand it is illegal to ride on the sidewalk but sometimes I feel safer to do that instead of on the streets with speeding cars.
 They don’t even look around here,” said Mr. L.

-“Ride on the sidewalk or you’ll get fined several days worth of your wage/jail.
+“Ride on the street or you’ll get fined several days worth of your wage/jail.
 Not safe?
 Too bad, no bike lanes for you.
 Go get a car,” wrote Yip.
 “We might be fearful of biking in traffic, but if you’re poor, you worry about that AND the possibility of losing a lot of your hard-earned money.
 This means livelihood, a place to live, or food on the table.
 All because you just want to bike and stay alive while doing it.”

 Mr. L’s experience shows that more diversion programs like BikeSGV’s are clearly needed.
 Right now, few cities have them.
 The state—and cities and courts and police departments—are relying on local advocacy groups to push to make them happen, instead of leading the way.
 And while BikeSGV—and Bike East Bay, the San Francisco Bike Coalition, the Marin County Bicycle Coalition, Bike Bakersfield, and other advocacy organizations throughout the state—along with a few cities like Sacramento and Huntington Beach are running successful educational programs, there are many more parts of the state that have nothing.